goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 >}}

-In addition to a power reference, and ground, it featured the four mandatory signals comprising the JTAG TAP, which are :
+In addition to a power reference, and ground, conformely to the Xilinx JTAG interface it featured the four mandatory signals comprising the JTAG TAP :
 - **TCK** Test Clock
 - **TMS** Test Mode Select
 - **TDI** Test Data Input
 - **TDO** Test Data Output

-The JTAG interface can also come with an independent reset signal.
+Of note, the JTAG interface can also come with an independent reset signal.
-That said, since Xilinx JTAG interfaces do not have this independent reset signal, we will need to use the JTAG FSM reset state as our reset signal.
+But since Xilinx JTAG interfaces do not have this independent reset signal, we be using the JTAG FSM reset state for our reset signal.

 {{< figure
     src="board_jtag_intf.svg"
-    alt="very nice documentation of the board jtag pinout" caption="6 pin board jtag interface"
+    alt="very nice documentation of the board JTAG pinout" caption="6 pin board JTAG interface"
 >}}

-Another issue with this layout is that, likely in the interest of saving on space and manufacturing cost given this accelerator was not designed as a dev board, this JTAG interface doesn't follow an easily compatible layout on which I can just plug in one of my debug probes.
-As such, it will require some re-wiring.
+This interface layout doesn't follow a standard layout so I cannot just plug in one of my debug probes, it requires some re-wiring.

 ## Segger JLINK :heart:

 I do not own an AMD approved JTAG programmer.

-Traditionally speaking, the Segger JLink is used for debugging embedded CPUs let them be standalone or in a Zynq, rather than for configuring FPGAs.
+Traditionally speaking, the Segger JLink is used for debugging embedded CPUs let them be standalone or in a Zynq, and not for configuring FPGAs.

-That being said, all we need to do is use JTAG to shift in a bitstream to the CCLs and technically speaking any programmable device with 4 sufficiently fast GPIOs can be used as a JTAG programmer.
+That said, all we need to do is use JTAG to shift in a bitstream to the CCLs, so technically speaking any programmable device with 4 sufficiently fast GPIOs can be used as a JTAG programmer.
 Additionally, the JLink is well supported by OpenOCD, the JLink's libraries are open source, and I happened to own one.